umputun/remark42/site/src/docs/contributing/frontend/index.md

 In order to inject Remark42 widgets into websites we use `iframe` and `postMessage` for communication between a site and the widget.
 Simple widgets like [counter widget](https://remark42.com/docs/configuration/frontend/#counter-widget) can be injected as a script because it doesn't have its own interface.

-While development we setup environment which imitates real world example.
-We serve the page which uses Remark42 config and inject all of the widgets on it.
+While developing, we set up environment which imitates real world example.
+We serve the page which uses Remark42 config and inject all the widgets on it.
 You can check it on our [demo site](https://demo.remark42.com/web/).
 After successful installation you should have the same page running locally.

 ## Installation